This section describes required permissions for user accounts to be used when restoring data.

 Remove-ManagementRoleAssignment -Identity <role_name>

-The following cmdlet shows how you can narrow the group of users who will be assigned the appropriate role to access the target mailbox at restore.
+The following cmdlet shows how to narrow the group of users whom will be assigned the appropriate role to access the target mailbox at restore.
 For that, it uses the CustomRecipientScope parameter, with sample Organizational Unit specified as the scope:

 New-ManagementRoleAssignment -Name "Exchange Test" -Role ApplicationImpersonation -User "Test User" -CustomRecipientScope "spain.local/TargetUsers"